-The Delongchamp Family Endowed Fund (the “fund”), was established in 2015 to support undergraduate professional and extra-curricular activities associated with the three pillars of sustainability: people, planet, and profit.
+The Delongchamp Family Endowed Fund (the “fund”), was established in 2015 to support undergraduate professional and co-curricular activities associated with studying sustainability and the triple-bottom line: people, planet, and profit.

 The fund was designed to allow students to explore opportunities that might otherwise be out of reach due to funding issues.
 These include: